Earthquake rocks island in Alaska's Aleutian chain

 Other moderate earthquakes have struck western Alaska in recent days, according to the center.

-A magnitude 4.9 quake was recorded 90 miles west of the Alaska Peninsula town of Cold Bay on Tuesday.
-A magnitude 5.2 quake about 90 miles southwest of Kodiak was recorded on September 18.
+A magnitude 4.9 quake was recorded 90 miles (145 km) west of the Alaska Peninsula town of Cold Bay on Tuesday.
+A magnitude 5.2 quake about 90 miles southwest of Kodiak was recorded on Sept.
+18. (Editing by Cynthia Johnston and Eric Beech)